industries we serve

 recreational vehicle industry

-The RV industry is a $14.7 billion per year industry.
+The RV industry contributes $49.7 billion per year to the U.S. economy.
 Over half of its production is built in the Elkhart/Goshen corridor in Northern Indiana.
-In 2006, shipments totaled 390,500 units.
-Industry experts forecast that 8.5 million households will own an RV by 2010, up from 7.8 million in 2005.
-Below are some factors behind the growth of the RV industry and why it is expected to remain strong in the future (source RVIA):
+In 2017, shipments totaled over 504,000 units.
+Below is one of the factors behind the growth of the RV industry and why it is expected to remain strong in the future (source RVIA):

 RV vacation costs remain lowest.